 Enhanced features for users with dyslexia, motor limitations, and other accessibility needs will make writing easier for everyone.

-According to industry research, by 2026, over 70% of smartphone users will rely on some form of AI writing assistance.
-The technology is rapidly becoming mainstream.
+According to recent industry research, over 75% of smartphone users now rely on some form of AI writing assistance as of early 2026.
+What seemed like cutting-edge technology just a year ago has become an expected feature.

 Remember the days of embarrassing typos in important messages?
 Those days are quickly becoming history.
 AI keyboards represent one of the most practical applications of artificial intelligence - technology that solves a real problem most of us face daily.